kristianmandrup/schema-to-yup/Readme.md

   }
 ```

+The following constraint classes are available for use:

+- `NumericConstraint`
+- `StringConstraint`
+- `RegExpConstraint`
+- `DateConstraint`

-Currently only `YupNumber` has been (mostly) refactored to take advantage of this new infrastructure.
+Currently only `YupNumber` has been (partly) refactored to take advantage of this new infrastructure.
 Please help refactor the rest!

-`YupNumber` also has the most unit test coverage, used to test the current infra!
+`YupNumber` also has the most unit test coverage, used to test the current infrastructure!

 ## Similar projects